 The Board recognises the importance of good corporate governance in management and internal procedures so as to achieve effective accountability.
-The Company has adopted the principles and all relevant code provisions as set out under the Corporate Governance Code (the "CG code") contained in Appendix 14 to the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules").
+The Company has adopted the principles and the code provisions of the Corporate Governance Code (the "CG code") as set out in Appendix C1 of the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules").